LegeBeker/bypass-paywalls-tampermonkey/README.md

 ### New site requests
 Only large or major sites will be considered.
 1. Visit an article on the site you want to bypass the paywall for and copy the article title.
-2. Open up a new incognito window (Ctrl+Shift+N) and paste the article title into Google.
+2. Open up a new incognito window (Ctrl+Shift+N on Chrome) or Private window (Ctrl+Shift+P on Firefox), and paste the article title into Google.
 3. Click on the same article from the Google search results page.
 If it loads without a paywall you can [submit a request](https://github.com/iamadamdev/bypass-paywalls-chrome/issues/new) to add the site, otherwise my extension cannot bypass it either.

 Usually premium articles cannot be bypassed as they are behind a hard paywall.

 ### Troubleshooting
-* This extension works best alongside [uBlock Origin](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm).
+* This extension works best alongside uBlock Origin [for Google Chrome](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm) or [for Mozilla Firefox](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/).
 * If a site doesn't work, try turning off uBlock and refreshing.
 * Make sure the site is checked under Options (on macOS sometimes the sites get unselected).
 * Make sure you're running the latest version of Bypass Paywalls.
 * If a site is having problems try unchecking "\*General Paywall Bypass\*" in Options.
 * If none of these work, you can submit an issue [here](https://github.com/iamadamdev/bypass-paywalls-chrome/issues).